 Use your last name at the beginning of your image file names and adopt this as a consistent method when you send your images.

-Here is an example for my images.
+Here is an example of my image file names.
 I added my first initial because my last name is common.

 - berman-h-aol-earring.tif (all lowercase example)